 Limitations.
 Solicitors and peddlers are limited to the sale or promotion of products and services specified on their application.
 Applications can be amended for a fee established by the Village Council.

 Abusive activity.
 No person shall engage in abusive peddling or solicitation.
-Abusive activity shall include, but not be limited to, coming closer than three feet to the person being offered goods or services; blocking or impeding the passage of the person being solicited; repeated peddling after the person indicates objection to the sale; threatening a person with a gesture or physical harm; verbally abusing a person after rejection of a sale; or touching the person being peddled with consent.
-Spraying any product without consent around the home in efforts to obligate the person being offered goods or services.
+Abusive activity shall include, but is not limited to, coming closer than three feet to the person being offered goods or services; blocking or impeding the passage of the person being solicited; repeated peddling after the person indicates objection to the sale; threatening a person with a gesture or physical harm; verbally abusing a person after rejection of a sale; or touching the person being peddled without consent; spraying any product without consent around the home in efforts to obligate the person being offered goods or services.

 Requests to leave doorway.
 No peddler or solicitor shall request a person to retrieve something from inside his/her home which requires them to leave the front door.

 Requests to enter home.
-No peddler or solicitor shall request a person being peddling to allow him/her access to the person's residence.
+No peddler or solicitor shall request a person being peddled to allow him/her access to the person's residence.

 Time limitations.
 Peddling or soliciting in the Village is permitted only from the hours of 11:00 a.m. to 7:00 p.m.